 Coach

-Today, Michelle draws on this rich experience to guide healthcare leaders and professionals through career and life transitions, complex organizational change, and the weight of decisions that profoundly impact patients, families, and staff.
-She helps them clarify their purpose, lead through uncertainty with confidence, and rediscover joy and energy in their work.
-Her approach blends emotional intelligence, story listening, and practical strategies, empowering leaders to show up with clarity and calm.
+Today, Michelle draws on this experience to support healthcare leaders and professionals, including clinical directors with frontline teams and corporate executives with system-wide responsibilities.
+She helps them through career and life transitions, organizational change, workforce challenges, and the real weight of decisions that profoundly impact patients, families, and staff.
+Her approach, blending emotional intelligence, story listening, and actionable strategies, creates space to reconnect with purpose and sustainable energy.

-Michelle holds an Honours Bachelor degree in Psychology and Linguistics, a Master of Science in Communication Sciences and Disorders, a coaching certification, and is an Associate Certified Coach through the International Coaching Federation.
+Michelle holds an Honours Bachelor degree in Psychology and Linguistics, a Master of Science in Communication Sciences and Disorders, and is an Associate Certified Coach through the International Coaching Federation.

-Michelle lives with her partner in Norfolk County, Ontario, surrounded by fields, nature and big skies.
-She’s the mom of two amazing young women and loves sharing experiences with them and their partners, whether it’s a great meal, a road trip, or just laughing together.
+Michelle lives with her partner in Norfolk County, Ontario, surrounded by fields and nature.
+She's the mom of two amazing young women and loves sharing experiences with them and their partners, whether it's a great meal, a road trip, or just laughing together.
 She also loves being outdoors and travelling.
-As a lifelong learner, she is currently adding “potter” to her portfolio.
+As a lifelong learner, she is currently adding "potter" to her portfolio.

 Michelle is intentionally dedicated to work that aligns with her values, keeps her learning, and creates space for collaboration with others who care about human flourishing and meaningful change.